rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/2-0-pre-order-rev.md

                            child nodes  |                         |
 ```

-Based on the above algorithm, the reversed pre-order traversal requires to first
+Based on the above, the reversed pre-order traversal requires to first embed
-embed the reversed child orders, and then to append the reversed sequence of
+the reversed child order, and then to append the reversed sequence of presequent
-presequent siblings `sR(n)` to the reversed sequence of child nodes `cR(n)`.
+siblings `sR(n)` to the reversed sequence of child nodes `cR(n)`.

 ```
 n -|-> (ps .. fs)     =>     -> n × (lc .. fc ..) × (ps .. fs ..)